M0WGF/RadioOddsAndSods/README.md

 **VLF Data Converter :** Convert RadioSkyPipe and John Cook VLF data files to CSV.

 **QO-100_K3S :** Display correct TX frequency when using K3S or Yaesu FT817 for QO-100, also show K3s VFO display and both Downlink and Uplink frequencies.

+**BG7TGL Frequency Counter Data Plotter :** Create plot, csv file or both of data from the BG7TGL frequency counter.